BeerDude Homebrewing

 When the oven is hot enough, cut a piece of parchment paper about 1.5 feet long.

-Carefully turn the proofing basket and dough unto the parchment paper, then carefully remove the bowl and towel.
+Carefully turn the proofing basket and dough upside down unto the parchment paper, then carefully remove the bowl and towel.

 Optionally slit the top of the dough in a cross pattern.
 (Dont try this at first, because it may cause the dough to collapse.)